awelllle/inventorySystem/README.md

 ```

 ### Testing
-I just threw in a test for the add product endpoint.
+I just threw in a test for the get all products endpoint.

 To run tests, use: